SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 The memberOf overlay is mainly for convenience.

-With the memberOf overlay whenever the list of members in a group is updated, that member allomatically gets updated with the correct memberOf attribute as well.
+With the memberOf overlay whenever the list of members in a group is updated, that member automatically gets updated with the correct memberOf attribute as well.
 This means only updating one place instead of two.

-Without the memberOf overlay, a memberOf attribute for every user to be updated manually with the correct groups.
+Without the memberOf overlay, a memberOf attribute for every user has to be updated manually with the correct groups.

 ```
 dn: cn=modulecn=config